Tuesday, June 26, 2012

 Six Year Cancerversary

-Today is Friday the thirteenth of January, 2012.
-On Friday the thirteenth of January, 2006 I was five months pregnant with my fifth child getting a biopsy on my breast.
-As you know since you are reading this blog the results would come back Monday as positive for Stage II Invasive Ductal Carcinoma, followed by surgery, then induced childbirth, chemotherapy and radiation.
+Today is Friday the 13th—January 13, 2012.
+Six years ago today, on Friday the 13th of January 2006, I was five months pregnant with my fifth child, getting a biopsy on my breast.
+As you know if you’re reading this blog, the results came back Monday: Stage II Invasive Ductal Carcinoma.
+That led to surgery, an induced childbirth, chemotherapy, and radiation.

-Honestly, these last six years have seemed like about 15.
-It has been a challenge but I am grateful that I am able to continue to be a part of my children's lives.
+Honestly, these past six years have sometimes felt like fifteen.
+It’s been a challenge, but I am so grateful to continue being a part of my children’s lives every day.